Makae/rxjs-insights/docs/article.md

 # Introduction
 Within the last few years Reactive Programming bacame a core tool which is used by a lot of programmers in their day-to-day work.
 Reactive Programming is specified in the ReactiveX (Reactive E**X**tensions) API  which provide a solution for "asynchronous programming with observable streams".
-There are other specifications but they are not directly part of this article.
+There are other specifications but they are not part of this article.

 One of the most notable frameworks which uses an implementation of ReactiveX is Angular.
 Angular includes the RxJS library as a direct dependency and uses it for implementing a reactive and standardized solution for working with data streams and data manipulation.
 Altough RxJS is widely used by developers and adopted by major frameworks, it is often hard for new developers to understand it.
-Furthermore there are many common pitfalls which make finding problems hard.
+Furthermore there are many common pitfalls which make working with it not so intiuitive.

 I remember having  a hard time getting into RxJS.
 This article tries to ease new developers into ReactiveX and RxJS and also gives some insights for handling the more complex topics like Higher-Order Observables and the inner workings of RxJS.
 Within the article I will show all examples with TypeScript and the RxJS Library, as I am most comfortable with those implementations.
 Nevertheless the concept here will apply to all implementations of ReactiveX.

 ## Why Reactive Programming?
 Reactive Programming streamlines the handling of data which change (asynchronousely) over time by providing an uniform interface for it.
-It is most helpful for data events which are generated interactively or is provided by an external data source to your Application.
+It is most helpful for data events which are generated interactively or is provided by an external data source to your application.

-For Example:
+A few good examples for using RxJS are:
 * User-Input (Touch, Mouse, Keyboard)
 * Data beeing pushed to the App (WebSockets)
-* State which changes over time (Similar to "Redux")
+* Frequent state changes over time (Redux comes to mind)

 ### But there are Nested-Callbacks, Promises, EventListeners!
-Yes, there are, and they are a valid way to solve your problems and have their own advantages.
+Yes, there are, and they are a valid way to solve your problems and they each have their own advantages.
 But when they are mixed in an (frontend) application they define a non-uniform interface with different capabilities for handling data:
 * **Simple callbacks**
-  Can be used as an easy way to emit a data events, but there is no error or completion event handling built-in.
-So you often need to provide multiple callbacks for each event type.
+  Can be used as an easy way to emit data events, but there is no error or completion event handling built-in.
+So you often need to provide multiple callbacks for each event type (next, complete, error).
+Also unsubscribing of nested callbacks need to be done manually.
   E.g: Hooks / Template Methods
 * **Promises**
-  When you only need one single data event and with error and completion event handling, Promises are the way to go
+  When you only need one single data event with error and completion event handling, promises are the way to go.
+  They also provide a more streamlined API for automatic "subscription" handling.
   E.g: REST-Requests
 * **EventListeners**
   When you want to have indefinite number of data events but error handling is not relevant,  EventListeners are sutiable for that
   E.g.: Key-Up events on Input Field

-Contrasting the exapmles above, ReactiveX uses **Observables** which provide a generic solution with a lot more flexibilities for handling the type and number events which are emitted by your source.
+Contrasting the exapmles above, ReactiveX uses **Observables** which provide a generic solution with a lot more flexibility for handling the type and number events which are emitted by your source.

-Of course, when you use it you will have an additional abstraction layer which you use in your application.
+Of course, using it, will add an additional abstraction layer inside your application, which adds a bit of complexity to it.
-This results in an additional dependency which needs to be kept uptodate and developers need to be able to understand it.
+Furthermore, it will add an additional dependency, which needs to be kept up to date and developers need to be able to understand it.

-As you can see in this table the use of Observables provide *one* solution for all desirable capabilities.
+As you can see in this table, the use of Observables provide *one* solution for all desirable capabilities.
 | Technology | Synchronous | Asynchronous | Multiple events | Complete event | Error event |
 |-------- | -------- | -------- | -------- | -------- | -------- |
 | Callback | ✅ | ✅ | ❌ | ❌ | ❌ |